odan/slim4-skeleton/docs/action.md

 ## Responder

 According to [ADR](#action-domain-responder-adr) there should be a **responder** for each action.
 In most cases this is not necessary and would blow up the code too much.
-Of course, you can add special responder classes in your application and move the complete presentation logic there.
+Of course, you can add special responder classes and move the complete presentation logic there.
 [Examples](https://github.com/pmjones/adr-example/tree/master/src/Web/Blog)

 ## Request and Response